AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-tables-statistics.md

 CREATE STATISTICS stats_col1 ON table1(col1) WHERE col1 > '2000101' AND col1 < '20001231';
 ```

+> [!NOTE]
-> [AZURE.NOTE] For the query optimizer to consider using filtered statistics when it chooses the distributed query plan, the query must fit inside the definition of the statistics object.
+> For the query optimizer to consider using filtered statistics when it chooses the distributed query plan, the query must fit inside the definition of the statistics object.
 Using the previous example, the query's where clause needs to specify col1 values between 2000101 and 20001231.

 ### E. Create single-column statistics with all the options
 You can, of course, combine the options together.
 The example below creates a filtered statistics object with a custom sample size: